jneubert/reveal-test/md-slides/part2b.md

 ## Item creation "on the go"

 - With Mix-n-match "New item": rudimentary, no references
-- Custom list of prepared QuickStatements insert blocks
-- [Example (from STW Thesaurus for Economics](http://zbw.eu/beta/tmp/stw_qs_create.html) - _please don't mess with it, this is work in progress_
+- Custom list of prepared QuickStatements insert blocks ([example](http://zbw.eu/beta/tmp/stw_qs_create.html) from STW Thesaurus for Economics - _please don't mess with it, this is work in progress_)
 - Workflow-wise, use same sequence for M-n-m input and prepared insert blocks

 ---